pranavadarsh95/CodingQuestions/resources/MultiThreading.md

 Monitor lock -> It applies on object
-Every object has monitor lock and if synchronized keyword based method called or (Synchonized based block method) on same object then as a time only one thread which is associated to object monitor lock can access that. whereas other object based thread can access method/block/block based method if monitor lock is free for that other object.
+Every object has monitor lock and if synchronized keyword based method called or (Synchonized based block method) on same object then as a time only one thread which is associated to object monitor lock can access that. whereas other object based thread can access method/block based method if monitor lock is free for that other object.

 Join:-
--> When Join method is invoked on a thread objet.
+-> When Join method is invoked on a thread object.
 Current thread will be blocked and waits for the specific thread to finish.

 -> It is helpful when we want to coordinate between threads or to ensure we complete certain task before moving ahead.